• Skip to primary navigation

 Headaches associated with semaglutide can vary in intensity and duration, potentially impacting daily activities.
 The mechanism behind these headaches is not fully understood but may relate to the drug’s effects on glucose metabolism and appetite regulation, which are integral to its therapeutic action.

-Management strategies for patients experiencing headaches include routine hydration, adequate sleep, and over-the-counter pain relief under guidance from healthcare professionals.
+Management strategies for patients experiencing headaches include routine hydration, adequate sleep, and over-the-counter pain relief under guidance and medical advice from healthcare professionals.
 Monitoring the pattern of headaches can also provide insights into mitigating this side effect while continuing the benefits of semaglutide therapy.

 Fatigue